-In October, we have something called Bone and Joint Health Awareness Week, something that there are a lot of clinical practitioners who like raising awareness on health issues relating to bone and joint diseases.
-In our clinic as a chiropractic clinic, one of the things we see a lot of or we hear a lot from our community is patients that have bulging discs, herniated discs, neck and back pain, and disk issues are really serious issues.
+Have you heard of Bone and Joint Health Awareness Week?
+There are clinical practitioners who like raising awareness on health issues relating to bone and joint diseases.
+In our chiropractic clinic in Cranberry Twp PA, one of the things we see a lot of or we hear a lot from our community is patients that have bulging discs, herniated discs, neck and back pain, and disk issues are really serious issues.
 And I wanted to give you just a little bit of an insight as to what causes disc issues.

 Now, if we look at the neck, this illustration here is a person looking in this direction.
 So if you were looking at my neck, from the side, the bones themselves should be arched forward towards the throat, and the same thing in the lower back should come forward towards the belly, Okay, when a baby is learning how to crawl an infant, they pick their head up, that’s one of the theories as to what might help that curve and the neck begin.
 And when they get on all fours their belly sags.

 Again, that might be why or how that lumbar curve starts to come in.
 These are normal and natural things.
 The reason I bring it up, let your babies spend time on their bellies, let your babies spend time on their hands and knees, and don’t put them in those little cute little chairs that make them sit up right away.
 They need to build those muscles, they need that belly to relax.
 So just a little tidbit of information that you know, the little walkers and the chairs, those are adorable.

 However, these curves as we’ll see in a minute, are really important.
 So let your child develop naturally as if it didn’t have all that technology going on.
 The curve is like a big spring in your spine and it’s supported by your discs, right here.
 Those discs are like little cushions little jelly doughnuts in between the backbones and behind those backbones, runs your spinal cord which is pretty important you know, your spinal cord is like the power cord to your appliances that’s how I teach my kids.